 - Bell peppers of your choice, onion, summer squash and zucchini.
 Roast in about 15-20 minutes tossing once half way.

-- Brussel sprouts, broccoli and cauliflower together.
+- Brussels sprouts, broccoli and cauliflower together.
 Roast for about 20-25 minutes tossing once half way.

 - Sweet potatoes, carrots, parsnips, beets.
 Roast for about 25-30 minutes tossing once half way.